xiafu-msft/azure-sdk/docs/ios/design.md

 For methods that combine multiple requests into a single call:

-{% include requirement/MUSTNOT id="android-response-return-headers" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.
+{% include requirement/MUSTNOT id="ios-response-return-headers" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.

-{% include requirement/MUST id="android-response-failure-cases" %} provide enough information in failure cases for an application to take appropriate corrective action.
+{% include requirement/MUST id="ios-response-failure-cases" %} provide enough information in failure cases for an application to take appropriate corrective action.

-{% include requirement/SHOULDNOT id="android-response-reserved-words" %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
+{% include requirement/SHOULDNOT id="ios-response-reserved-words" %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
 Avoid reserved words in other supported languages.

 ## Pagination